Medically reviewed by Drugs.com. Last updated on Jan 19, 2021.

-Other laboratory tests
+Other lab tests

-After learning the results of blood tests, your doctor may switch to a different antibiotic that's more appropriate against the particular bacteria causing the infection.
+- Antibiotics.
+Treatment with antibiotics begins as soon as possible.
+Broad-spectrum antibiotics, which are effective against a variety of bacteria, are usually used first.
+After learning the results of blood tests, your doctor may switch to a different antibiotic that's targeted to fight the particular bacteria causing the infection.

 Other medications you may receive include low doses of corticosteroids, insulin to help maintain stable blood sugar levels, drugs that modify the immune system responses, and painkillers or sedatives.

-People with severe sepsis usually receive supportive care including oxygen and large amounts of intravenous fluids.
-Depending on your condition, you may need to have a machine help you breathe or another to provide dialysis for kidney failure.
+People who have sepsis often receive supportive care that includes oxygen.
+Depending on your condition, you may need to have a machine help you breathe.
+If your kidneys have been affected, you may need to have dialysis.